HPLC: high-performance liquid chromatography

 Different separation modes exist in HPLC.
 The chosen mode depends on the characteristics of the molecules to be separated.

-The different chromatographic types commonly used are:
+The different types of chromatography commonly used are:

-- Partition chromatography (the most used)
+- Partition chromatography (most commonly used)

 - Ion-exchange chromatography

 - Size-exclusion chromatography

 - Adsorption chromatography (rarely used, intended for specific applications)

 The simplified diagram below helps to identify the HPLC method best suited to the separation of the compounds according to their characteristics.